 National, Provincial or District Priorities Why Important?
-Implications for the Nketoana IDP Use the Expanded Public Works Programme and the Community Work programme to absorb young people.
-Develop a national integrated urban development framework to assist municipalities to effectively manage rapid urbanization. groups the youth and provide basic services to existing urban areas, while expanding services to rural areas.
-State of the Province address Revised Free State Growth and Development Strategy.
+Implications for the Nketoana IDP Storm water - The maintenance of storm water char prioritized.
+Damage can be prevented if the water ca without damming and congestion.
+The municipality need to improve its capacity to ach maintenance and upgrading of roads by sourcing ac roads, and then specifically the development of roads. an be allowed to flow free lieve its objectives for the State of the Province address Revised Free State Growth and Development Strategy.
 Regional Bulk Water Schemes in the Setsoto, Dihlabeng and Phumelela local municipalities, the Sterkfontein Dam Scheme and the Nketoana Regional Water Scheme Augmentation in the Thabo Mofutsanyana district.
 In partnership with Agribusiness VKB and the IDC, we have established a chicken broiler project and built a state-of-the-art chicken abattoir in Reitz in the eastern Free State.
 Production commenced early in 2013.
 SMME Development, Cooperatives and Social Enterprises Significant progress has been made with work on the Bloemfontein-Bultfontein, Lindley-Steynsrus, Bethlehem-Lindley and Heilbron-Frankfort roads and work is on schedule to be completed during the next financial year.
 The Nketoana LM supports the relevant Provincial sector departments to achieve the objectives included in the Premier's State of the Province Address.